WebOrigami/docs/src/eg/builtins.md

 Render the contents of the object in YAML format.

-The `eg` tool uses YAML as its default output format, so you won't often need to invoke the `yaml` command yourself from the command line.
+The `eg` tool uses YAML as its default output format, so you won't often need to invoke the `yaml` function yourself from the command line.
 One occasion to use it would be to convert a JSON file to YAML.

 ```sh
 $ eg letters.json